ndr-repo/pSSL/README.md

 This provides an unique list of hostnames and addresses for a glimpse of the network behind a target domain.
 Identify internal hostnames to maximize asset discovery and validate information flow.

+## Getting Started
+pSSL is written for Windows and has a few dependancies from [GnuWin32](https://gnuwin32.sourceforge.net/).

+Luckily, I wrote a tool for installing everything you need.
+You can run these scripts [from source](https://github.com/ndr-repo/gnuwin32_Scan-Download/), or use the [compiled executable binary](https://github.com/ndr-repo/gnuwin32_Scan-Download/releases/tag/v1.0.0).

+If you would like to download the dependancies ad-hoc, you'll need to install gawk from [here](https://gnuwin32.sourceforge.net/packages/gawk.htm) and grep from [here](https://gnuwin32.sourceforge.net/packages/grep.htm).

 ## Related Articles
 - For more on DoH, check out RFC8484 [here](https://www.rfc-editor.org/rfc/rfc8484.html) or at the [PDF](https://www.rfc-editor.org/rfc/pdfrfc/rfc8484.txt.pdf).
 - For more on certificate transparancy, check out this guide from [certificate.transparancy.dev](https://certificate.transparency.dev/howctworks/).